fljotavi/WePeiyang-RN/README.md

 Note that to run the above commands, you need to ensure several prerequisites in your building environment.
 Please refer to [React Native: Getting Started](https://facebook.github.io/react-native/docs/getting-started.html) for the most up-to-date building indications.

-This project was initiated by `react-native-cli`.

 # Project Structure

-WePeiyang-RN is initiated with Ignite boilerplate along with a few customized modifications.
+WePeiyang-RN is initiated with `react-native-cli` boilerplate along with a few customized modifications.

 ```
 WePeiyang-RN